MarkoSokser/Inform7-Jigsaw-game/story.md

 Figure of SawManImage is the file "saw_man.png".
 Figure of JawBreakerRoomImage is the file "jawbraker.png".
 Figure of BearTrapImage is the file "beartrap.png".
+Figure of FinalCorridorImage is the file "coridor.png".
+Figure of ControlRoomImage is the file "final_test.png".
+Figure of JigsawChamberImage is the file "jigsaw_man.png".